Tejasvi Surya: Controversies

 Surya's 2015 tweet quoting Tarek Fatah's sexual remarks on Arab women was criticised by Sanjay Jha and the citizens of Arab countries in April 2020.

 In 2019, the Indian National Congress, an Indian political party, shared screenshots of tweets posted by a woman who alleged that Surya had abused her.
 Following this and the announcement of his Lok Sabha candidature, Surya obtained a temporary injunction against 49 media outlets and social media platforms, restraining them from publishing any "defamatory statements" against him.
 In April 2019, Surya was summoned by the Karnataka State Commission for Women for his alleged abuse of the woman, in addition to a tweet of his that opposed reservations for women (after Mahila Congress lodged complaint against him).
 The Commission later dropped the case at the request of the woman in question, who wrote that she and Surya were "good friends" and that the complaint against him by the Congress was "politically motivated".

-On 5 May 2021, Surya claimed to have unearthed a scam in BBMP's hospital bed allocation system for COVID-19 patients.
+On 5 May 2021, Surya along with his uncle L. A. Ravi Subramanya claimed to have unearthed a scam in BBMP's hospital bed allocation system for COVID-19 patients.
 He was criticised for reading out the names of only 17 out of the 204 employees in BBMP's COVID war room; all the employees he named were Muslim and Surya was accused of communalising the issue.
 A total of seven people involved in the scam were arrested by the police by 10 May, with Central Crime Branch officers stating that the accused had allegedly blocked real-time data entry to the Central Hospital Bed Management System hosted by the BBMP and allowed admissions of other patients to the hospital illegally.
 None of those arrested were the employees named by Surya.
-Later, he apologized to Muslim BBMP staffers by saying that "If anyone or any community is hurt emotionally by my visit, I apologise for that.”
+Later, he apologised to Muslim BBMP staffers by saying that "If anyone or any community is hurt emotionally by my visit, I apologise for that.”

+In 2023, it was reported by the news media that he opened the emergency exit of an IndiGo plane while the cabin crew was briefing about the passenger safety.
+An eyewitnesses reported that the emergency door was moved slightly out of position after Surya's elbow inadvertently knocked against it.
+The same witness said Surya immediately alerted the cabin crew.
+He was made to apologise for the action.
+As per Standard Operating Procedures, the incident was logged and the aircraft underwent mandatory engineering checks, which led to a delay in the flight's departure.

+In 2024, he was booked along with editors of some Kannada news portals for spreading fake news linking a farmer's suicide to land disputes with Waqf board.
+The post was deleted by the MP later after Haveri district Superintendent of Police termed the news article as fake.